 What?
 A PPC account audit.
 You’ll be inspecting your online store’s AdWords (and maybe Bing) account to ensure that everything is running smoothly.
 Not only will you want to ensure your ads are running correctly, but you’ll also want to find any opportunities for growth.

 When?
 Well, if you’re reading this, probably right now.
-Account audits should happen at least once a year – a virtual spring cleaning across your marketing campaign.
+Account audits should happen at least once a year – a virtual cleaning across your marketing campaign.

 Where?
 The primary work will be completed in your AdWords account; however, there will be some onsite changes and updates.
 You’ll also need to have a CSV document to keep the data you’re gleaning organized and functional.